angelnalu/postcard/README.md

-This is a good first learning  project
+This is a good first project
 ...